 Laser Eye Surgery is a minimally invasive procedure that only involves the eye – an incredible organ with immense healing power.
 These two features permit a little more flexibility for prospective patients, including when it comes to alcohol consumption.
 Nonetheless, it’s important to understand why alcohol and surgery don’t really mix.

 The sobering effects of alcohol on the body

-Your body’s level of hydration can have a slight effect on your vision on the day, but mainly this is simply to ensure everything goes as smoothly as possible and there are no unnecessary complications or interruptions.
+Your body’s hydration levels can affect your vision, so remember to drink plenty of water in the run-up to your procedure.
+This will help to ensure that everything goes as smoothly as possible and there are no unnecessary complications or interruptions.

 Getting boozy on the day of the treatment

 As you might have guessed from reading the previous section of this guide, consuming alcohol on the day of your surgery is a big no-no. So, if you’ve been planning a bottomless brunch with friends – you might want to postpone to a later date.
 While turning patients away on the day of surgery is an extremely rare occurrence, if you arrive at the clinic after a boozy brunch or lunch, you won’t be cleared for your procedure.

 Still, alcohol is a familiar problem we face on the day of surgery – just not for the reason you might think.

 This is most commonly down to other types of alcohol products – ones that you definitely shouldn’t drink!
 Products such as perfumes, colognes, hair sprays and mousses can often contain alcohol.
 So, we recommend that you check the ingredients on your go-to products and be sure not to wear them on the day of your surgery!